-Our target patient populations are relatively small, as a result, the pricing and reimbursement of our product candidates, if approved, must be adequate to support commercial infrastructure.
+Our target patient populations for BPX-501 and our other potential product candidates are relatively small, as a result, the pricing and reimbursement of our product candidates, if approved, must be adequate to support commercial infrastructure.
 If we are unable to obtain adequate levels of reimbursement, our ability to successfully market and sell our product candidates will be adversely affected.
-The manner and level at which reimbursement is provided for services related to our product candidates (e.g., for administration of our product to patients) is also important.
+The manner and level at which reimbursement is provided for services related to our product candidates, for example, reimbursement for administration of our product candidates to patients, is also important.
 Inadequate reimbursement for such services may lead to physician resistance and adversely affect our ability to market or sell our products.